|

 rises at a high rate when compared to the LDK terminal, the LASORB

-activates this special diode, which diverts the ESD through the LASORB
+activates this special diode, which conducts current and diverts the ESD through the LASORB

 instead of allowing it to pass through the laser diode.
 When activated,

-the voltage across this portion of LASORB will not exceed 2.2 volts, even
+the voltage across this portion of LASORB will not exceed the nominal

 During normal laser operation, the voltage across

-the laser diode normally does not change much, even as a result of
+the laser diode normally does not change much, even during

-few hundred nanoamps to a laser diode driver.
+a slight resistive and capacitive load on the driver.
 But if an ESD event occurs

 while the laser diode is operational, this too will be detected, and the